aymenfurter/bicep-aoai-deployment-blocklist-sample/bicep/README.md

 =========================================================

 This Bicep module deploys an Azure OpenAI model with a custom content filter and a blocklist.
-This code is work in progress.
-Currently the

 > [!WARNING]
 > This code base is still being developed.
 Currently, the resource can be deployed:
+>
 > ![Preview](preview.png)
 >
 > but there is an error after the deployment:
+>
 > ![Deployment Error](deployment.png)

 Prerequisites